Rio Celeste Waterfall

 Legends say: “When God finished painting the sky, he washed his brushes in the river that now bears the name Rio Celeste.”
 Actually, the Rio Celeste is named after the color of its water… a bright, jewel-blue, caused by many dissolved, natural minerals coming together, when a creek merges with Rio Celeste.

 After approximately 40 minute hike through primary and secondary rainforest with fauna and abundant flora, you will behold the breathtaking 70ft.
 Rio Celeste Waterfall.
-The rest of the hike includes a phenomenal lookout point; the area where the river gains its amazing light blue color; as well as to the steaming hot & cool springs and mineral mud pits; and the unforgettable blue lagoon.
+The rest of the hike includes a phenomenal lookout point; the area where the river gains its amazing light blue color; as well as to the steaming hot and mineral mud pits; and the unforgettable blue lagoon.

 Bring: Hiking (or rubber) boots, long or short pants, camera, sunscreen, hat and walking stick.
 (Walking sticks and rubber boots are available in the stable)